MootPrune83/dolphin-discswap/Readme.md

+#What does this modified version of dolphin do differently?
+The only difference between this version of the dolphin emulator and the official one, is that it opens up a TCP socket at 127.0.0.1:8394 that allows you to change the currently inserted game within the virtual Wii live and without neededing to interface with dolphin.

+The point of this is so that you do not need to use a mouse and keyboard to interface with dolphin to change the game, and can instead use an external device like an ESP32 to send a request to an intermidiate python app which interfaces with this API to change the game.
+I plan on creating firmware for the M5Stack Core IoT Development Kit V2.7 that will allow you to change games fully remotely to allow for a more seamless experience.
 # Make instructions
 Note - See `Tools/disc_swap_client.py` for an example on the usage of the API that is implemented into this modified version of dolphin, to run this program use the `-p` switch to change the currently inserted disc, for example `python .\disc_swap_client.py -p "C:\\Users\\you\\Downloads\\DolphinTest\\game.rvz"`